 Reputation management starts at the intake.
 If the AI clearly explains the policy and gains the patient's verbal and digital consent at the time of booking, the probability of a "revolt" over a charged fee is nearly zero.
 Professionalism prevents complaints.
 If a complaint does arise, your digital logs prove that the patient was informed and agreed to the terms of the practice.

-The Concierge Standard: Earning the Right to a Penalty
+The Concierge Standard: Earning the Right to Enforce the Policy

 By using Voice AI to provide the patient with immediate answers to their pre-service questions-explaining the difference between various filler brands or providing pre-treatment instructions-the AI builds a "Value Bridge."
 When the patient finally provides their card info, they aren't doing it because they are forced; they are doing it because they trust that this practice is the absolute authority in their aesthetic journey.